pammacdotnet/TypstPaper/paper.typ

 Recent efforts in the typesetting world have aimed at modernizing older systems.
 Lightweight languages like Markdown#footnote[https://daringfireball.net/projects/markdown] or AsciiDoc#footnote[https://asciidoc.org] prioritize ease of use but sacrifice power.
 For this reason, these tools usually team up with conversion solutions, such as Pandoc @Dominici14.

-On the other hand, advanced systems like LuaTeX @Pegourie13 or ConTeXt#footnote[http://wiki.contextgarden.net] attempt to replace TeX while maintaining its output quality.
+On the other hand, advanced software like LuaTeX @Pegourie13 or ConTeXt#footnote[http://wiki.contextgarden.net] attempt to replace TeX while maintaining its output quality.
 However, these often inherit TeX's core limitations, like performance or syntax issues.
 LaTeX has slowly evolved with modular improvements like the L3 layer and a new hook system @Mittelbach24.
 Nevertheless, many challenges remained unsolved around usability, accessibility, and automation. // "and a significantly improved user experience" sounds bad/backwards with the current phrasing.

 == Computed documents and dynamic content <sec:computed>
 Dynamic content generation is a crucial feature of modern markup languages and typesetting systems, enabling documents to update automatically based on external data or user input.
 By integrating programming logic, such as loops, conditionals, and variables, these systems can produce data-driven outputs, from dynamically generated reports in LaTeX to interactive web pages in Markdown with embedded scripts.
 This capability reduces manual repetition, minimizes errors, and ensures consistency when dealing with large or evolving datasets.
 Furthermore, dynamic generation supports real-time updates in interactive documents, such as dashboards or educational materials, enhancing usability and engagement.
 By blending structured markup with computational power, these systems bridge the gap between static documents and flexible, automated publishing workflows, making them indispensable for technical, scientific, and web-based documentation.

-Knitr @Xie18, Sweave @Leisch02, and similar computational document systems, such as RMarkdown @Baumer15 and Jupyter Notebooks, integrate code execution with document authoring, allowing authors to embed live code chunks that produce figures, tables, and statistical results within a narrative.
+Knitr @Xie18, Sweave @Leisch02, and similar computational document applications, such as RMarkdown @Baumer15 and Jupyter Notebooks, integrate code execution with document authoring, allowing authors to embed live code chunks that produce figures, tables, and statistical results within a narrative.
 These systems are particularly prevalent in data science and scientific writing, where reproducibility is crucial.
 Built on top of LaTeX or Markdown, they provide a powerful, albeit often complex, workflow that couples typesetting with dynamic content generation.

 In contrast, Typst offers a more unified and modern approach: rather than embedding a separate scripting language into markup, it merges typesetting and computation into a single, consistent language.
 This seamless integration allows Typst to support sophisticated layout logic, styling, and even data-driven approaches without the verbosity or complexity found in the aforementioned tools.
 Besides, when teaming up with modern web technologies such as WebAssembly (or Wasm, discussed in @sec:wasm), the possibilities are almost endless.
 For instance, the package #package-link("Pyrunner")#footnote[https://typst.app/universe/package/pyrunner] allows the execution of arbitrary chunks of Python code within a Typst document (@fig:pyrunner).